Co-founders & Board of Directors

 Board Member

+Zack is Managing Partner at Coppermine Capital a private investment firm he founded in 2002.
 He is currently serving as Chairman of Coppermine Bakery Holdings and is on the boards of Accord Care, Autism Care Partners, and Swan Fabrics.
-He also serves as a director of the Kellogg Company.
+He also serves as a director of the Kellanova Company and W.K.
+Kellogg Co (Previously Kellogg Company).
 He received a BA from the University of Vermont and earned an MBA from Northwestern University’s Kellogg Graduate School of Management.
-He is a trustee of the George Gund Foundation, Fenn School and the Epiphany School.
+He is a trustee of the George Gund Foundation, Fenn School, and the Epiphany School.

 Mukesh Chatter